Setting up your Converso account

 You can also define what payment methods are presented to contacts by ticking the relevant box(es) eg Pay by Bank for bank payments via Crezco, and Pay by Card for card payments via Stripe.

-9. Connect with accounting apps
+10. Connect your accounting apps

 You can connect with Xero and Quickbooks in order to import invoices and send them by text (WhatsApp coming soon).